envoyproxy/ratelimit/README.md

 1. `REDIS_TIMEOUT`: sets the timeout for Redis connection and I/O operations.
 Default: `10s`
 1. `REDIS_PERSECOND_TIMEOUT`: sets the timeout for per-second Redis connection and I/O operations.
 Default: `10s`

+## Pool On-Empty Behavior

+Controls what happens when all connections in the Redis pool are in use and a new request arrives.

+1. `REDIS_POOL_ON_EMPTY_BEHAVIOR`: controls what happens when the pool is empty.
+Default: `""` (radix default: create after 1s)
+   - `ERROR`: return an error after waiting for the specified duration.
+This enforces a strict pool size limit.
+   - `CREATE`: create a new overflow connection after waiting for the specified duration.
+This is the [default radix behavior](https://github.com/mediocregopher/radix/blob/v3.8.1/pool.go#L291-L312).
+   - `WAIT`: block until a connection becomes available.
+This enforces a strict pool size limit but may cause goroutine buildup.
+1. `REDIS_POOL_ON_EMPTY_WAIT_DURATION`: the duration to wait before taking the configured action.
+Default: `0` (immediate)
+1. `REDIS_PERSECOND_POOL_ON_EMPTY_BEHAVIOR`: same as above for per-second Redis pool.
+Default: `""`
+1. `REDIS_PERSECOND_POOL_ON_EMPTY_WAIT_DURATION`: same as above for per-second Redis pool.
+Default: `0`

 ## Pipelining